Academics and Registration

 Course Numbering System

 The University classifies courses as 1000-, 2000-, 3000-, 4000-, 5000-, 6000-, or 8000-level.
 The 1000- and 2000-level courses are introductory and are generally taken by first- and second-year students.
 The 3000- and 4000-level courses require some knowledge of the subject, and are generally taken by third- and fourth-year students.
 1000 and 2000-level courses often involve large lecture sessions (100–500 students), complemented by smaller discussions or labs (20–30 students).
 Lectures are usually taught by professors, while the labs and discussions are led by teaching assistants (advanced graduate students).
 5000-level courses are graduate level, although advanced undergraduates with sufficient academic qualifications may take these.
-8000-level courses are advanced graduate seminars and are not open to undergraduate or non-degree students.
-6000-level business courses are not open to non-degree students.
+8000-level courses are advanced graduate seminars and are not open to undergraduate or exchange students.
+6000-level business courses are not open to exchange students.

 Minnesota English Language Program (MELP)